 Upon finding out which gallery space the 2nd year group show would take place in, nearly a month later, I went to the archived recording I had of the radio broadcast and extracted the excerpt from Nikhil's show in the D300 gallery.
-At the time of the broadcast, the adapter purchased to allow for call-ins, created a problem in both the live broadcast and recording of it——The feed coming into studio, through Nattan's mobile phone as it was recorded, was quite low in volume, so low that both any listeners would have had trouble hearing him.
-The only option to my knowledge to ammend this imbalance during airtime was to turn up the master volume that was broadcast out to the maximum decibel level so that Nattan could be heard at all.
+At the time of the broadcast, the adapter purchased to allow for call-ins, created a problem in both the live broadcast and recording of it.
+The feed coming into studio, through Nattan's mobile phone as it was recorded, was quite low in volume, so low that any listeners would have had trouble hearing him.
+To my little knowledge of soundboards at the time, the only option to ammend this imbalance during airtime was to turn up the master volume that was broadcast out to the maximum decibel level so that Nattan could be heard at all.
 The increase in volume resulted in adding two levels of distortion to the conversation, (1) as initially my voice in studio was going out clearly with the original decibel, the increase of the master volume in turn brought my voice up to a high amplitude, much greater than Nattan's on the other end of the phone and (2) this increase also led to a large amount of white noise and static to glaze the entire conversation with crackling, foregrounded pops.
 In an attempt to address these aspects upon revisiting the archived broadcast, I imported the excerpt into sound editing software.
 The first step introduced was an equalization of the gradient levels of sound.
 The command involved selecting the newly desired maximum level and compressing the rest to that constraint, a command, which I hoped would begin to drop the plateau of my voice and raise Nattan's to a middle ground.

 The work, materially, ended up as a set of headphones and a compact disc player sitting in the seat groove of a standard plastic-mold chair found around around campus.
 The disc player had a power cord connecting it to an electrial outlet.
 The chair sat roughly 7ft from that western wall on its right and 20ft back from the northern gallery entrance wall.
 There was roughly 9ft between the chair and the southern back wall.
 The positioning was decided through the location of where Murthy's work had sat in the space as I wanted the chair to be in a position where his video works could materialize, or be remembered by past or new visitors of the gallery, in the original locations apart and a part from the location of the chair.